 To the north east, millet cultivation has spread across the Korean peninsula, whilst in Japan, the Jomon hunter-gatherer culture continues to thrive.

-Networks of exchange cover the area of present-day China, which results, amongst other developments, in the spread of metallurgy into the Yellow River and then the Yangze Valleys.
+Over the past thousand years trade networks have grown to cover the area of present-day China, which results, amongst other developments, in the spread of metallurgy into the Yellow River and then the Yangze Valleys.
 This coincides with the emergence of urban civilization in these two regions.
 In particular, the rise of the Shang dynasty in northern China marks the beginnings of written history in China.

 Meanwhile, rice farming is spreading into South East Asia from the present-day south China.
 Rice cultivation also appears in Korea.
 Japan, on the other hand, remains beyond the reach of agriculture, and the elaborate Jomon hunter-gatherer culture continues to thrive there.